 Sobriety Starts With Acceptance

-The Serenity Prayer tells us to accept what we cannot change and have the courage to change what we can.
+With spiritual principle, the Serenity Prayer tells us to accept what we cannot change and have the courage to change what we can.
 When we practice acceptance, we can use our time and energy to make positive changes in our lives instead of wasting our energy on being upset over things we cannot change.

 You Only Have to Change Everything